Litchi-Silhouette/DistMindAE/README.md

 ## Environment Setup

 Originally, the experiments were run in AWS EC2 instances p3dn.24xlarge and c5n.18xlarge.
-Pitifully, Amazon has changed their rules, making these two instances unable to support RDMA.
-Based on present rules, we recommend g6.12xlarge for GPU server and c6in.32xlarge for memory servers.
+Pitifully, Amazon has changed their rules, making these two instances no longer support RDMA.
+Based on present rules, we recommend g6.12xlarge for GPU servers and c6in.32xlarge for memory servers.
 We also provide verbs version if you run tests on machines using verbs API rdma.

 ### Prepare EFA

-If you use AWS instances, follow the instructions on https://docs.aws.amazon.com/zh_cn/AWSEC2/latest/UserGuide/efa.html to setup efa and nccl. **You should run code under branch efa.**
+If you use AWS instances, follow the instructions on [AWS User Guide](https://docs.aws.amazon.com/zh_cn/AWSEC2/latest/UserGuide/efa.html) to setup efa and nccl. **You should run code under branch efa.**

 ### Prepare Verbs

-If you use verbs API rdma, follow the instructions on https://github.com/ofiwg/libfabric to install libfabric to /opt/libfabric.
+If you use verbs API rdma, follow the instructions on [libfabric install guide](https://github.com/ofiwg/libfabric) to install libfabric to /opt/libfabric.
 You should install nccl if your machine supported. **You should run code under branch main.**

 ### Prepare env

-1. make sure you have finished one of the previous section.
+1. make sure you have finished one of the previous section
 2. cuda-12.4 / cuDNN: 9.5.1
 3. anaconda
 4. pybind11: `git submodule update --init`
 5. spdlog: `sudo apt install libspdlog-dev`
-6. libtorch:
-`wget https://download.pytorch.org/libtorch/cu124/libtorch-shared-with-deps-2.5.1%2Bcu124.zip` and unzip to {proj_path}/libtorch
+6. libtorch: download from [Website](https://download.pytorch.org/libtorch/cu124/libtorch-shared-with-deps-2.5.1%2Bcu124.zip) and unzip to {proj_path}/libtorch

-prepare python env
+### Prepare python env

 1. `conda create -n distmind python=3.10 matplotlib`, and add activation to ~/.bashrc
 2. `pip install transformers==4.49`